N3 (South Africa): Gauteng

-The N3 then continues north & bypasses Heidelberg before heading towards Johannesburg.
-The section maintained by the N3 Toll Concession ends at the R23 interchange south of the Heidelberg town centre.
+The N3 then continues north, crosses the Suikerbosrand River & bypasses Heidelberg before heading towards Johannesburg.
+The section maintained by the N3 Toll Concession ends at the R23 (Heidelberg South) interchange south of the Heidelberg town centre and the N3 stops being a toll road.

-On approaching Johannesburg, the N3 passes the townships of Katlehong and Vosloorus before bypassing Alberton.
-At the R554/R103 (Old Barn Road; Heidelberg Road) off-ramp in Alberton, the N3 becomes an e-toll Highway (with open road tolling) and remains as one for its remainder.

-Next, the N3 meets the N17 Highway at the Rand Airport Interchange near Rand Airport (each ramp onto the N17 has a tollgate).
-Almost immediately afterwards, the N12 (the Southern Bypass portion of the Johannesburg Ring Road) merges with the N3 at the Elands Interchange, with the N3 then becoming the Eastern Bypass portion of the Johannesburg Ring Road.
+On approaching Johannesburg, the N3 passes the townships of Vosloorus and Katlehong before bypassing Alberton.
+The N3 then meets the N17 toll highway at the Rand Airport Interchange near Rand Airport (each ramp onto the N17 has a tollgate).
+After another 1.8 kilometres north-west, the N12 (the Southern Bypass portion of the Johannesburg Ring Road) merges with the N3 at the Elands Interchange to become co-signed with it northwards as the Eastern Bypass portion of the Johannesburg Ring Road.
 From here, it follows much of the borderline between the City of Johannesburg and the City of Ekurhuleni.

-The N3/N12 concurrency proceeds northwards from the Elands Interchange and bypasses the city of Germiston (Capital of Ekurhuleni) to the west.
-It reaches the Geldenhuys Interchange, where it forms an interchange with the M2 Highway (Francois Oberholzer Freeway), which provides access to the Johannesburg CBD in the west and the Germiston CBD in the east.
+The N3/N12 concurrency proceeds northwards from the Elands Interchange and passes in-between the cities of Johannesburg and Germiston (Capital of Ekurhuleni).
+It reaches the Geldenhuys Interchange, where it forms an interchange with the M2 highway (Francois Oberholzer Freeway), which provides access to the Johannesburg CBD in the west and the Germiston CBD in the east.

-Next, the N3/N12 heads to Bedfordview, where the N12 leaves the N3 at the George Bizos Interchange (previously known as the Gillooly's Interchange; just east of the Eastgate Shopping Centre), joins the R24 Highway eastwards and provides access to the East Rand and O. R. Tambo International Airport.
+Next, the N3/N12 heads to Bedfordview, where the N12 leaves the N3 at the George Bizos Interchange (previously known as the Gillooly's Interchange), joins the R24 highway eastwards and provides access to the East Rand and O. R. Tambo International Airport.
 This interchange with the R24 is purported to be the busiest interchange in the Southern Hemisphere.

-From here, the N3 continues going northwards as the Johannesburg Eastern Bypass and bypasses Edenvale and Alexandra before terminating at the Buccleuch Interchange just south of Midrand and north of Sandton, which is the point at which the N3, N1 and M1 converge.
+From here, the N3 continues going northwards as the Johannesburg Eastern Bypass and bypasses Edenvale and Alexandra before terminating at the Buccleuch Interchange just south of Midrand and north-east of Sandton, which is the point at which the N3, N1 and M1 converge.

 Alternative route

 Where the N3 has been realigned, the old alignment has been designated R103.
 The R103 exists in three sections: between Durban and Ladysmith, between Warden and Villiers, and between Heidelberg and Johannesburg.
 The only exception is within Durban itself, where most of the old N3 alignment is designated as the M13 instead of having the usual R103 designation; the R103 diverges from the M13 in Gillitts just outside Durban.

-The R103 is typically used to avoid the toll plazas on the N3, with one notable exception being the Tugela East Toll Plaza located on the R103 itself where the R103 and N3 meet north of Ladysmith.
+The R103 is typically used to avoid the toll plazas on the N3, with one notable exception being the Tugela East Toll Plaza located on the R103 itself where the R103 and N3 meet north-west of Ladysmith.

 Prior to the redesignation of the National Route numbers in 1971, the N3 moved east at Heidelberg and passed through the towns of Standerton, Volksrust and Newcastle via Laing's Nek Pass, before joining the present alignment at Ladysmith.
-This route now designated R23 between Heidelberg and Volksrust and N11 thereafter to Ladysmith remains an alternative to the N3.
+This route, now designated R23 between Heidelberg and Volksrust and N11 thereafter to Ladysmith, remains an alternative to the N3.